SWC-OSG-Workshop/general/novice/DHTC/02-HTCondor.md

 <div class="objectives" markdown="1">

 #### Objectives
-*   Basics of HTCondor
+*   Learn what is HTCondor
-*   ClassAd mechanism
+*   Learn what is the classAd mechanism in HTCondor
 </div>

 <h2> Basics of HTCondor </h2>